Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

 - The Concept2 Model D has adjustable footrests, creating a comfortable fit for any and all users

 - It can be separated into two parts, making storage a hassle-free process

 - The Model D as a set of castor wheels installed for easy transport

 - It comes in your option of two colours — black and grey

 - This is a higher-end model with some great modern features, but it ranks at a higher price point

-- Despite being able to separate this machine into two parts, it still takes up a lot of space and will need a dedicated spot in your home
+- Despite being able to separate into two parts, it still takes up a lot of space

 - The Model D runs a bit loud.
 Given that it’s an air model, it will make some extra noise so if its complete silence you’re after, this one might not be for you

 The Model D Indoor Rower is a top of the line fitness machine and would be an excellent investment for anyone looking to purchase a durable rowing machine to start exercising at home.
 However, due to its large build and loud fan, it might not be for everyone.